alertgen-project/alertgen-server/indexer/README.md

     "period": "1w",
     "count": "2"
   },
-  // amount of maximal parallel requests while async-parsing, pauses the
+  // amount of maximal parallel requests towards the database while async-streaming the .json file,
-  // stream until the requests are finished "maxParallelRequests": 30
+  // pauses the stream until the requests are finished if the maximum is reached.
+  "maxParallelRequests": 30
 }
 ```